GetLevvel/cloud-cftemplates/storage-gateway/readme.md

-# Storage Gateway  Template
+# Storage Gateway with Disaster Recovery Template

 ## Introduction

 The purpose of this project is to create a basic storage gateway configuration with a simulated host environment and gateway using CloudFormation.
+If instructed, the build script will also create a corresponding simulated disaster recovery envrionment.

 ## Step 1 - Create VPC, Simulated Host and a Cached Volume Gateway